Phosphor

 Design notes

-• Position-only vs growth. clampZonesToScreen only shifts; it never resizes. enforceMinSizes is the one path allowed to grow or shrink.
+• Position-only vs growth. clampZonesToScreen only shifts and never resizes. enforceMinSizes is the one path allowed to grow or shrink.
 They run in that order: first grow to fit minimums, then position-clamp anything still off-screen.
-For overlap-tolerant algorithms (Deck, Stair, Cascade, Monocle, Paper, Spread, horizontal-deck) enforceMinSizes is skipped — neighbour stealing would destroy intentional overlap — and the position clamp is the only safe correction.
+For overlap-tolerant algorithms (Deck, Stair, Cascade, Monocle, Paper, Spread, horizontal-deck) enforceMinSizes is skipped, because neighbour stealing would destroy intentional overlap, and the position clamp is the only safe correction.

 • Vector-tolerant. enforceMinSizes and clampZonesToScreen both accept a minSizes vector that may be shorter than zones (or empty for enforceMinSizes).
-Missing entries are treated as no-minimum; extras are ignored.
+Missing entries are treated as no-minimum, and extras are ignored.

 • Pure functions.
 No Qt objects, no signals, no allocation other than the result vector.
 Engines call these directly inside their layout-emit hot path.